 Barnsley Gardens Resort is a great option for a quick getaway.
-It’s just an hour south of Chattanooga and has horseback riding, hunting, a gorgeous spa, and the gardens.
-If you are looking to do more than just a garden tour, you will need to call at least 24 hours ahead of time.
+It’s just an hour south of Chattanooga and has horseback riding, hunting, a gorgeous spa, and gardens.
+If you want to do more than just a garden tour, call at least 24 hours ahead of time.

 Mayfield Dairy Farms

 Just an hour north of Chattanooga is Mayfield Dairy Farms in Athens, TN.
-You can take a tour of the farm and see behind-the-scenes how one of the largest dairy farms in the country works.
+You can take a tour of the farm and get a behind-the-scenes look at one of the largest dairy farms in the country!

 Near Mayfield Dairy Farms is America’s largest underground lake, the Lost Sea.
-At the Lost Sea, you can explore these caverns that have long been used by the Cherokee Indians as well as moonshiners.
+At the Lost Sea, you can explore these caverns that were used by the Cherokee Indians as well as moonshiners.
 The boat ride is so much fun for families!
 I promise your kids will remember this trip for years to come.

 Civil War History

-Chattanooga plated an important role during the Civil War due to its location.
-Being in kind of the epicenter of the South, there are a number of historical sites and things to do near Chattanooga.
+Chattanooga played an important role during the Civil War due to its location.
+Being so centrally located, there are a number of historical sites and things to do near Chattanooga.

 You can start by heading to Lookout Mountain where the “Battle Above the Clouds” took place.
-Here, Union soldiers took the Confederate troops by surprise when they made their way up the mountain and took advantage of dense fog.
+Union soldiers took the Confederate troops by surprise when they made their way up the mountain.
+The soldiers took advantage of the dense fog, giving the battle its name.
 While there, make sure you stop by the Battles for Chattanooga Museum!

 In nearby Chickamauga, you’ll find the Chickamauga Battlefield.
 It was at this battle that the Union Army experienced its most substantial Western Theater defeat.
-It is the oldest and largest military part in the country, so if you love history it is definitely worth checking out!
+If you love history it is definitely worth checking out!
 There are also a few other historical stops in town that aren’t Civil War-related.

-History lovers Fort Oglethorpe, Georgia is another place to put on your radar!
-The 6th Calvary Museum is there and it honors the “Fighting Sixth” Calvary which fought in the Civil War, Indian Wars, and the Spanish-American War.
-The regiment was permanently moved to its current Fort Oglethorpe location.
+History lovers – Fort Oglethorpe, Georgia is another place to put on your radar!
+The 6th Calvary Museum is there and it honors the “Fighting Sixth” Calvary.
 Today the museum houses uniforms, vehicles, and various other artifacts.

 If you are a family who loves the outdoors and being adventurous, you will love exploring Ocoee!
 Whitewater rafting is one of the main things that draw in visitors.
 The Ocoee River has five miles of Class III and Class IV rapids.
 If rafting isn’t your thing, you can head to Ocoee Zipz and hop on a one-mile zipline.
 While you’re up above the trees you can catch a glimpse of the Ocoee River and local wildlife below.

 Love charming mountain towns?
 So do we!
 On the backside of Lookout Mountain, peppered with shops, is Mentone.
-This if you are heading to Lookout Mountain to do the usual fun things, this is the perfect afternoon follow up.
-Grab something at one of the cute cafes after hiking to see Desoto Falls or have fun on a horseback trail ride.
+If you are heading to Lookout Mountain to do the usual fun things, this is the perfect afternoon follow-up.
+You can grab something at one of the cute cafes after hiking to see Desoto Falls or have fun on a horseback trail ride.

-This small town has a lot of big town personality.
-It is located at the base of Fort Mountain State Park with great hiking options for those looking to explore the Cohutta Wilderness.
+This small town has a lot of big-town personality.
+Located at the base of Fort Mountain State Park, there are great hiking options for those looking to explore the Cohutta Wilderness.
 Keep an eye out for the CCC fire tower while you are out on the trails.
-It is a great piece of local American history from the days of FDR’s Civilian Conservation Corps that helps establish so many great public lands.
+A great piece of local American history, the tower is from the days of FDR’s Civilian Conservation Corps that established many of our public lands.